emonhoque/show-tracker/GITHUB_ACTIONS_SETUP.md

-# GitHub Actions Setup for Music Releases
+# GitHub Actions Setup for Release Radar

-This guide will help you set up GitHub Actions to automatically check for new music releases daily.
+This guide will help you set up GitHub Actions to automatically check for new releases daily.

 ## 🚀 Quick Setup